ghostcap-gaming/ACMRS-cs2-metamod-update-fix/README.md

 # ACMRS - Automatic-CS2-Metamod-Re-Enable-Script

 ## Overview
 The `acmrs.sh` script is a utility designed to automatically fix issues with Metamod not loading after updates to Counter-Strike 2 (CS2).
 It modifies the `gameinfo.gi` file in your CS2 server directory automatically to ensure that Metamod loads correctly.
-This is exactly the same method we use [Game Host Bros](https://www.gamehostbros.com/) to keep our users updated.
+This is exactly the same method we use at [Game Host Bros](https://www.gamehostbros.com/) to keep our users updated.

-*Please note: this is for linux only, but you could make the same thing using python and use it on anything.*
+*Please note: this is for linux only, but you could make the same thing using python and use it on any operating system.*

 ## Features
 - **Automatic Modification**: Automatically modifies the `gameinfo.gi` file on server start.